Torfaen

 Torfaen (/tɔrˈvaɪn/; [tɔrˈvaɪn]) is a county borough in the south-east of Wales.
 Torfaen is bordered by the county of Monmouthshire to the east, the city of Newport to the south, and the county boroughs of Caerphilly and Blaenau Gwent to the south-west and north-west.
 It is within the boundaries of the historic county of Monmouthshire, and between 1974 and 1996 was a district of Gwent, until it was reconstituted as a principal area in 1996.

-Etymology
+Toponymy

 Torfaen (meaning "breaker of stones") is an old name for the river – today called Afon Lwyd ("grey river") – which flows through the county borough from its source north of Blaenavon southward through Abersychan, Pontypool, and Cwmbran.
 The last three towns mentioned are a contiguous urban area.

 History

 The borough was formed in 1974 as a local government district of Gwent.
 It covered the whole area of three former districts and two parishes from another two districts, which were all abolished at the same time: